Luis Urías Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.65 team ERA ranks 25th among all league pitching staffs.
+- The Mets' 4.62 team ERA ranks 25th among all MLB pitching staffs.

-- Mets pitchers combine to give up 106 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- Mets pitchers combine to allow 107 total home runs at a clip of 1.4 per game (fifth-most in baseball).

+- Peterson starts for the first time this season for the Mets.

+- It's the season debut and his first appearance in more than a year for the 27-year-old southpaw.

 © 2023 Data Skrive.
 All rights reserved.